Baby Sleep Patterns

 the night if possible.
 This will encourage the baby to be awake more often during the day.

-the parents at first, especially if the baby is nursing.
-The
+parents at first, especially if the baby is nursing.

-warm comfort of being near the mother may help the baby sleep better.
-Be sure to "sleep safely" with the baby if he
+comfort of being near the mother may help the baby sleep better.
+Be sure to "sleep safely" with the baby if he is

 co-sleeping, so check with your pediatrician first.
 A bassinet near the parent's bed can be handy for reaching and